adham/BIAS.jl/src/notes.md

 * log scale for stick_breaking instead of sticks.

-* can I use loglikelihood as a measure of knoewing if the chain has been running long enough?
+* can I use loglikelihood as a measure of knowing if the chain has been running long enough?

 * Although dHDP returns the correct nn, it cannot retrieve rr.
-Does it have anything to do with identifiabilty?
+Does it have anything to do with identifiability?
 Is it important at all?

 * see if changing the direction of matrices u have affects the speed.

 * think of saving the results whenever you want.
-Maybe pausing for a few secs after finishin each iter
+Maybe pausing for a few secs after finishing each iter
-* do I really need ot keep track of components in HDP? saving them I mean?
+* do I really need to keep track of components in HDP? saving them I mean?
 * how to use this learnt model to estimate topic dist for a new doc?

-* a function to copute the perpelixty
+* a function to compute the perplexity

-* look at all the cpde you have written as the for condition can not change in its body.
+* look at all the code you have written as the for condition can not change in its body.
 You have to change the for loop to a while loop

 * take a look at devetorize.jl by Dahua Lin

-* wherever possible sue finfnz instead of find.much much faster
+* wherever possible use finfnz instead of find.
+It is faster.

 * reorder the BIAS.jl

 * write_top_doctopic or LDA

-* make sure when you save some reuslts, there is a way to load and continue from the loaded data
+* make sure when you save some results, there is a way to load and continue from the loaded data

 * I noticed that CRF_sampler is faster than collapsed_sampler but apparently not as accurate.